Free Consultation

 In many states, married couples must have a formal separation agreement if they plan to separate, but that isn’t the case in Virginia.
 The Commonwealth of Virginia does not recognize legal separation.
 In Virginia, a “separation agreement” is a written contract between spouses that addresses issues like property and debt division, child custody, child support, and spousal support.

-While divorcing couples don’t need to have an agreement to end their marriage in Virginia, creating one is a great way to safeguard your assets and parenting rights, avoid ambiguities, and prevent bitter, drawn-out disputes over certain issues in court.
+While divorcing couples don’t need to have a separation agreement to end their marriage in Virginia, creating one is a great way to safeguard your assets and parenting rights, avoid ambiguities, and prevent bitter, drawn-out disputes over certain issues in court.

 If a Separation Agreement Is Not Required, Why Is it Recommended?

-A formal agreement will clearly state each spouse’s rights and responsibilities.
+A formal separation agreement will clearly state each spouse’s rights and responsibilities.
 Without such an agreement, any responsibilities the parties agreed to accept are not enforceable.
-By negotiating and drafting it with your spouse, you can reduce the risk of conflict in the future and ensure that your rights are protected.
+By negotiating and drafting a separation agreement with your spouse, you can reduce the risk of conflict in the future and ensure that your rights are protected.

 Having a separation agreement also gives you more control over the terms of your divorce.
 If you and your spouse cannot agree on certain issues, a judge will have to decide those issues for you, and the outcome may not be what you wanted.
 With a separation agreement, you can decide how you would like to divide property, create your own custody arrangement and visitation schedules, and explore a broader range of potential solutions to your unique situation.